sonu-gupta/MalReG/README.md

 group_ids consists of a list of Twitter ids of the users for that particular group.<br>
 label is a boolean field.
 It is either True or False.

-Contact sonug@iiitd.ac.in for more details.
+Contact gupta.sonu1607@gmail.com for more details.

 To cite, please use the following: